Training Outcomes Within Your Budget!

 Importance of using Arrays

-3) Reduced redundancy: Arrays allow you to group related data under a single variable, reducing the need to declare separate variables for each piece of information.
-This helps to maintain clean and organised code.
+3) Reduced Redundancy: Arrays allow you to group related data under a single variable, reducing the need to declare separate variables for each piece of information.
+This helps to maintain a clean and organised code.

 7) Consistency: Arrays enforce data consistency by ensuring that all elements are of the same data type.
 This consistency simplifies code development and debugging, reducing the risk of data-related errors.